becky82/mteh/how_to_choose_a_good_hint.md

 1. We assume anyone using MteH is an advanced student, or are at least striving to become an advanced student (it's not designed to be useful for other students).
 So:

-   - we assume all the characters up to (at least) HSK5 characters are "easy" for the student;
+   - we assume all the characters up to (at least) HSK5 are "easy" for the student;
    - no English (or non-Chinese) definitions nor mnemonics (they're neither needed nor wanted);
    - the student is capable of independent learning (e.g., if they don't understand a hint, they can figure it out themselves);
    - the student would benefit from exposure to rarer words in context.